DavidM-Fox/avapi/README.md

 * [libcurl](https://curl.se/libcurl/) C++ libraries

-# Example Usage - Historical Stock Data
+# Example Usage - Stocks
 ## Getting Historical Data for a Stock of Interest
 In this example, we will explore getting historical data for Tesla stock ("TSLA").
 We will begin by creating an ```avapi::Stock``` object with the  ```symbol``` "TSLA" and our Alpha Vantage ```api_key```.
 The ```api_key``` can be saved to a text file and then read with a provided helper function.